-\begin{thm} Theorem \ref{t-acc-main-general-modified} in dimension $d-1$ implies Theorem \ref{t-acc-main-general-modified} (1)(3) in dimension $d$ when every lc centre of $(X/Z,B)$ is vertical$/Z$. \end{thm} \begin{proof} \emph{Step 1.} After taking a $\Q$-factorial dlt blowup using Corollary \ref{c-Q-factorial-blup} we may assume that $(X/Z,B)$ is $\Q$-factorial dlt, in particular, $\rddown{B}$ is vertical$/Z$.
+\begin{prop} Theorem \ref{t-acc-main-general-modified} in dimension $d-1$ implies Theorem \ref{t-acc-main-general-modified} (1)(3) in dimension $d$ in the vertical case, i.e. when every lc centre of $(X/Z,B)$ is vertical$/Z$. \end{prop} \begin{proof} \emph{Step 1.} After taking a $\Q$-factorial dlt blowup using Corollary \ref{c-Q-factorial-blup} we may assume that $(X/Z,B)$ is $\Q$-factorial dlt, in particular, $\rddown{B}$ is vertical$/Z$.
 Run an LMMP$/Z$ on $K_X+B$ with scaling of an ample$/Z$ divisor.
-By [\ref{Birkar-II-supplement}], the LMMP terminates if we prove that $(X/Z,B)$ has a log minimal model.
+By Theorem \ref{t-mmodel-term-scaling}, the LMMP terminates if we prove that $(X/Z,B)$ has a log minimal model.
 By assumptions, $K_X+B\sim_\Q 0$ over some non-empty open subset $U\subseteq Z$ and if $\eta$ is the generic point of any lc centre of $(X/Z,B)$, then $f(\eta)\in U$.